waimea-jmace-300DTD/jmace-300DTD-assessment/Design.md

 if the users of the website can not use it because it is too hard to use then it is useless so it has to be easy to understand and quick learn

-I will need to think about thing like neillsen heuristics who is using my web
+I will need to think about thing like neillsen heuristics, who is using my webpage and what type of things they are looking for.

 ### Health & Safety